python-discord/summer-code-jam-2020/maniacal-moths/Sidenotes.md

 1) DM me on discord(hot9cups#3125) and I'll provide you my key.
 2) Get your own key.

-If you're getting your own key, this is explained very well [here](https://newscatcherapi.com/how-to-start).
+If you're getting your own key, steps to do that are explained very well [here](https://newscatcherapi.com/how-to-start).
 Head to their official [site](https://rapidapi.com/newscatcher-api-newscatcher-api-default/api/newscatcher/pricing).
 Select the free Basic Plan, and sign up.
 Then navigate to 'Test Endpoints' and there you will find a section called 'Code Snippets' towards the right which will contain your unique API key.

 After you've obtained your key, head to the file `db_gen.py` inside the directory `aggregator`.
 There, you'll find a `self.headers` attribute inside the class `Database_Generator`.
 Insert your key in the place of "SECRET-ID-HERE".